FlorianDevPhynix/react-typesafe-i18n/README.md

 import { Language, asyncProvider } from './async';

-// import translation from component files import { translation as home } from '../pages/Home';
+// import base translation from component files import { translation as home } from '../pages/Home';

 // base